thisisrayner/project-zhenghe/README.md

     Configure "Number of successfully scraped results per keyword".

-    Optionally, provide a query in "Specific info to extract with LLM...".
-This influences relevancy scoring, the context for LLM-generated search queries, and the focus of the consolidated summary.
-(If left blank, general summaries will be generated, and the consolidated overview will be broader).
+    Optionally, provide up to two queries in "Specific Info to Extract (LLM)".

+        Main Query 1: This influences relevancy scoring, the context for LLM-generated search queries, and the primary focus of the consolidated summary if relevant items are found.

+        Additional Query 2: Also influences relevancy scoring and can contribute to a focused consolidated summary.

+        (If specific queries are left blank, general summaries will be generated, and the consolidated overview will be broader).

     Click "🚀 Start Search & Analysis".
 (Button will be enabled if Google Sheets is correctly configured and connected, or if GSheets integration is not fully configured in secrets - in which case it will run without GSheet writing).

     View progress and results.
 Expanders for individual items will show:

-        Emoji prefixes (e.g., 5️⃣, 4️⃣, 3️⃣) for relevancy scores if specific info was extracted.
+        Emoji prefixes (e.g., 5️⃣, 4️⃣, 3️⃣) for relevancy scores for Q1 and Q2 if specific info was extracted.

-        A special ✨3️⃣ prefix if an item from an LLM-generated query has a relevancy score of 3/5.
+        A special ✨3️⃣ prefix if an item from an LLM-generated query has a relevancy score of 3/5 for Q1.

         A 🤖 marker for any item originating from an LLM-generated search query.